-Data are presented on incidence, survival rates, mortality and hospital separations for selected cancers.
+Data are presented on incidence, survival rates, mortality and hospital separations for selected cancers (malignant neoplasms) and for all neoplasms.

 Risk factors for high-fatality cancers remain prevalent in the Aboriginal and Torres Strait Islander population, including smoking, risky drinking and poor diet (Condon et al. 2003).
-Indigenous Australians have a higher incidence of fatal, screen detectable and preventable cancers and are diagnosed at more advanced stages, and often with more complex comorbidities (Cunningham et al. 2008).
+Indigenous Australians have a higher incidence of fatal, screen detectable and preventable cancers and are diagnosed at more advanced stages, and often with more complex co-morbidities (Cunningham et al. 2008).
 Compared with non-Indigenous Australians diagnosed with the same cancer, Indigenous Australians are usually diagnosed later with more advanced disease, are less likely to have treatment and often have to wait longer for surgery than non-Indigenous patients (Hall et al. 2004; Valery et al. 2006).